hyperledger/indy-node/design/anoncreds.md

 1. Use generic logic to get the root of the State trie at the time `to` found above.
 1. Lookup State Trie with the found root to find the state at that time (the same way as in Steps 1 and 2)

-So, we will have from 2 to 5 lookups for each request.
+So, we will have not more than 2 lookups for each request.

 Result for the Example above:
 * `issuanceTime < A` => [A,B] => state at timeA => key1 (OK)